OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 ---
-title: 'Using the Office Scripts Async APIs for '
+title: 'Using the Office Scripts Async APIs to support legacy scripts'
 description: 'A primer on the Office Scripts Async APIs and how to use the load/sync pattern for legacy scripts.' ms.date: 06/15/2020
 localization_priority: Normal